gmggroup/omf-python/docs/content/blockmodel.rst

 .. autoclass:: omf.blockmodel.RegularSubblocks

-.. autoclass:: omf.blockmodel.RegularSubblockDefinition
+.. autoclass:: omf.blockmodel.SubblockModeOctree

-.. autoclass:: omf.blockmodel.OctreeSubblockDefinition
+.. autoclass:: omf.blockmodel.SubblockModeFull

 Free-form Sub-blocks
 --------------------

 Free-form sub-blocks are similar to regular but don't follow any structure or grid within their parent blocks.
 Sub-blocks must stay within the parent and must have size greater than zero in all directions.
-They shouldn't overlap but that is not checked.
+They probably shouldn't overlap but that isn't checked.

-With the `VariableHeightSubblockDefinition` sub-blocks should be on a regular grid in the X and Y directions but the Z positions are unconstrained.

 .. autoclass:: omf.blockmodel.FreeformSubblocks

-.. autoclass:: omf.blockmodel.FreeformSubblockDefinition

-.. autoclass:: omf.blockmodel.VariableHeightSubblockDefinition

 Attributes
 ----------